Das Boot (2018 TV series): Conception and development

 In June 2015, it was announced that a television series adaptation of the 1981 film, Das Boot, would be made.
 In July 2016, it was further announced that the series would be in eight parts, to be directed by Andreas Prochaska and produced by Bavaria Fiction, Sky Deutschland and Sonar Entertainment.
-The series was based on Lothar-Günther Buchheim's books, Das Boot (1973) and Die Festung (1995).
+The series was based on Lothar-Günther Buchheim's book Das Boot (1973) with additions from Die Festung (1995).

 The director of season one, Andreas Prochaska, explained that it was important for the series to maintain the anti-war stance and "explore the perennial theme of what war does to people", but it would not be possible to sustain "the original film's relentless focus on a submarine crew ... over an eight-part TV series".
 Therefore, the decision by the creators and co-writers, Tony Saint and Johannes W. Betz, to set the series in late 1942, "after the Allies have cracked the German military's Enigma code and can track the movement of their submarine fleets", enabled a foretelling of the impacts of these events, not only upon the U-boat crews but also their loved ones and others connected to them.
 Prochaska discussed the series as "[going] a step further than the film did" by adding the Resistance storyline, stating, "[it] gives a chance to bring in strong female characters".